Rory Kleinveldt: Career

 In August 2017, he was named in Cape Town Knight Riders' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In June 2018, he was named in the squad for the Cape Cobras team for the 2018–19 season.
 In October 2018, he was named in Tshwane Spartans' squad for the first edition of the Mzansi Super League T20 tournament.

+Having been Northamptonshire's lead bowling coach since March 2024, he was appointed Western Province head coach in June 2025.